Xu Xuanping

 Xu Xuanping (Hsü Hsüan-p'ing (許宣平)), was a Taoist hermit and poet of the Chinese Tang dynasty.
 He was said to have lived south of the Yangtze River in Huizhou.
 His legend relates that he left the city of Yangshan to become a recluse and build a home in Nan Mountain.

-His legendary description is that he was very tall, perhaps more than six foot, with a beard that reached to his navel and hair down to his feet.
+Legend has it that he was very tall, perhaps more than six foot, with a beard that reached to his navel and hair down to his feet.
 He only ate uncooked food.
 He walked with a gait like a running horse and that each time he carried firewood down from the hills to the town to sell he would recite this poem: